tomoyahiroe/TWITTER_analyzer/README.md

 ### 2022/09/18

 Now that we don't have to use JSONtoCSV extension in VScode, all we have to do is just excecuting `node main.js > result.csv`.

+### 2022/10/01

+To use this program more easily, I add write_file.js.
+Now, we just excecute `node main.js`.